Presidio Heights

 9:58 PM (approx)

-At around 9:58 PM, SFPD Officers Armond Pelisetti and Frank Peda arrived at the scene of the crime.
-According to a later interview with Lindsey Robbins, Zodiac was still in sight walking up Cherry Street at this time.
+At around 9:58 PM, SFPD Officers Armond Pelissetti and Frank Peda arrived at the scene of the crime, at which time, according to Lindsey Robbins, the killer was still in sight walking up Cherry Street.

 "At this exact point, the first SFPD car arrives with two officers.
 One, Pelissetti, approached Lindsey and tried to extract what was happening.
 The other officer went to the cab and found the bloody victim.
 While Pelissetti was asking questions, Lindsey was trying to explain that the suspect was in sight on Cherry St. By the time Pelissetti got the point, they both looked and the Zodiac was gone."
 From retired Vallejo Police officer Jim Dean's interview with the Robbins kids.

-Pelissetti later stated that he then walked north up Cherry Street, turned right and walked east on Jackson St, and continued to the corner of Jackson and Maple St, where he saw a man out walking his dog.
-This statement is a bit hard to square with Officer Don Fouke's testimony (see below).
-If Fouke, a minute or so after this, saw a man (believed to be Zodiac) on the north side of Jackson Street, it is a bit hard to understand why Pelissetti did not also see this man.
-Of course, the Zodiac may have been hiding at the time.
+Pelissetti then walked north up Cherry Street, turned right and walked east on Jackson St, to the corner of Jackson and Maple St, where he saw a man out walking his dog.
 Interview with Armond Pelissetti

 10:00 PM (approx)

 When the police radio call went out at 9:56 PM alerting patrols about the crime, patrol officers Don Fouke and Eric Zelms were only a few minutes away driving north on Presidio Ave just north of Washington Street.
 They turned left on Jackson and sped toward the crime scene.
-About 3 minutes later, at approximately 10:00 PM, just two blocks from the crime scene, Fouke and Zelms observed a white man walking east along the sidewalk on north side of Jackson Street, just west of Maple Street.
+About 3 minutes later, at approximately 10:00 PM, just two blocks from the crime scene, Fouke and Zelms observed a white man walking east along the sidewalk on the north side of Jackson Street, just west of Maple Street.
 As they passed, the man turned as if stepping into a stairway leading up to the front yard of one of the homes on the north side of the street.
 However, since the police radio dispatcher had mistakenly alerted officers to be on the look out for a black suspect, Fouke just briefly slowed the car then drove past without stopping.
 He only observed the man for a few seconds.
-The mixup in descriptions given by the police dispatch remains unexplained.

 Fouke estimated the white male pedestrian to be 35 to 45 years old, 5'10" tall with a crew cut, similar to but slightly older than the description provided by the teenagers who observed the killer in and out of Stine's cab.